deepnode-ai/Lora-organizer/README.md

 #### Key Benefits:

 - Developers and AI Artists who need a streamlined way to navigate visually AI models and digital assets in models in ComfyUI.
-- Wildcard encode tag with the model name and weight to post in the wildcard encosde prompt area
+- Wildcard encode tag with the model name and weight to post in the wildcard encosde prompt area `Add Lora`

 ## Preparing the Application